glic3rinu/glic3rinu.github.io/pages/lessons-learned-communitylab.md

 3. **Use concurrency for experiment deployment and for collecting results**

-    You *really* don't want to sequentially wait for half of your slivers to timeout their SSH connections.
+    You *really* don't want to sequentially wait for offline slivers to timeout their SSH connections.

     Use scripting languages like Bash.
-Bash integrates process management into the language itself.
+Bash integrates process management into the language itself:
-    Just imagine how this will look like if written in something like Java's threading library:

     ```bash
     cat sliver-mgmt-ip.list | while read IP; do
+      # The following block will run concurrently, because of the ending &
       {
+        # Kill possible running experiments
+        ssh -o stricthostkeychecking=no root@$IP "pkill -f experiment.sh"
+        # Install and start on background
-          scp -o stricthostkeychecking=no experiment.sh root@[$IP]: &&
+        scp experiment.sh root@[$IP]: &&
-          ssh root@$IP "nohup bash experiment.sh" ;
+        ssh root@$IP "nohup bash experiment.sh"
       } &
     done
     ```

 4. **CONFINE REST API doesn't love you too much**